Ohio Child Visitation Laws

 Ohio Child Visitation Laws at a Glance

-While it's important to read the literal language of a statute, it can be helpful to read a summary of the statute in plain English as well.
-In the following chart you can find a summary of Ohio child visitation laws, and links to relevant statutes.
+In the following chart you can find a summary of Ohio child visitation laws and links to relevant statutes.

 In determining whether to grant parenting time or visitation rights, the court considers various factors including:

-• The location of each parent's home and distance between the two homes, or if the person seeking visitation is not the parent, the location of his or her home and distance of that person's home from the child's home;
+• The location of each parent's home and distance between the two homes, or if the person seeking visitation is not the parent, the location of their home and distance of that person's home from the child's home

-• The availability of the child and parent depending on each parent's work schedule, the child's school schedule, and the parent's and child's holiday and vacation schedule;
+• The amount of time available depending on each parent's work schedule, the child's school schedule, and the parent's and child's holiday and vacation schedule

-• The physical and mental and health of all parties;
+• The physical and mental health of all parties

 For a complete list of factors, please see Section 3109.051(D).

-The court can grant reasonable visitation rights to any person that's related to the child, or any other person (other than a parent), if the following conditions are met:
+The court can grant reasonable visitation rights to any person who's related to the child or any other person (other than a parent) if the following conditions apply:

-• The court determines that the person has an interest in the welfare of the child; and
+• The court determines that the person has an interest in the welfare of the child

-• The court determines that granting the visitation rights is in the best interest of the child.
+• The court determines that granting the visitation rights is in the best interests of the child

 Ohio Child Visitation Laws: Related Resources

-If you'd like more information related to this topic, you can visit the links below:
+For more information related to this topic, visit the links below:

 Get Legal Help to Better Understand Child Visitation Laws in Ohio

-Even though a divorce ends the relationship between a couple, it's important for a child to maintain their parental relationships.
-If you have questions about Ohio child visitation laws, or you'd like help with enforcing your child visitation rights, it's a good idea to reach out to an experienced child custody lawyer near you today.
+Even though a divorce ends the relationship between a couple, a child needs to maintain their parental relationships.
+If you have questions about your child custody case, or you'd like help enforcing your child visitation rights, it's a good idea to reach out to an experienced family law attorney near you today for legal advice.

 Was this helpful?